lezer10/cheatcode/README.md

 Cheatcode is a full-stack application that pairs a Next.js dashboard with a FastAPI backend to provide an AI agent capable of:

 - Creating and modifying projects and threads with a collaborative chat interface
-- Executing actions inside isolated sandboxes using Daytona for code execution and app previews
+- Executing all code operations in isolated sandboxes using Daytona (required for file operations, shell commands, and app previews)
 - Integrating with multiple LLM providers including OpenAI, Anthropic, OpenRouter, and Groq via LiteLLM
 - Managing authentication and data through Supabase with Redis for queues and caching
 - Supporting web browsing and crawling via external APIs with optional billing and usage tracking